AnujMondal/real-estate-analysis-chatbot/QUICKSTART_DEPLOY.md

 - Check `REACT_APP_API_URL` in Vercel
 - Verify CORS settings in Railway

+**"react-scripts: command not found" on Vercel?**

+- **CRITICAL:** Make sure Root Directory is set to `frontend` in Vercel project settings
+- Framework Preset should auto-detect as "Create React App"
+- If not, go to Project Settings → General → Root Directory → Change to `frontend`

 **Build failed?**

 - Check build logs in Railway/Vercel
 - Ensure all files are committed to GitHub
+- Verify Root Directory is correctly set

 ---